Cerebro#

 • pressing — Returns whether the specified button is being pressed.

-• capacity – Returns the remaining battery capacity as a percentage.
+• capacity — Returns the brain’s remaining battery capacity.

-• current – Returns the current drawn by the battery.
+• current — Returns the battery current draw.

 • brain — Create a brain.